devraza/tinypc/README.md

 ## Supported Instructions
 `tinypc` has support for *all* of the typical LMC instructions.

-> **Note:** Adding on more useful instructions such as a multiply instruction is beyond the scope of this interpreter.
+> **Note** Adding on more useful instructions such as a multiply instruction is beyond the scope of this interpreter.

 - `INP`
 - `LDA`